jbenavidez/airflow/README.md

 ## Test

-Test your dag task using the following command:
+Test one or multiples Dag tasks using the following command:
 ```
 airflow tasks test <dag_id>  <tastk_id> 2022-01-01
 ```